11 Must-See Attractions in Elk County

 A small herd of elk at the Elk Country Visitors Center in Benezette.

-From beautiful waterfalls to soaring vistas to a nature center dedicated to the elk, here are some of the best things to see and do in Elk County, PA!
+From beautiful waterfalls to soaring vistas to a nature center dedicated to the elk, here are 11 of the best things to see and do in Elk County.

 Red Run Gorge Vista in Elk County PA.